How Natural and Probiotic Beauty Products are Leveraging Disruption through Digital Technologies

 Unlike prominent assumptions, consumer decisions to purchase more regional products is not very relevant to nationalistic preferences.
 In fact, local brands are able to win over larger parts of the market share owing to efforts in three key areas of influence, which are aftersales service, value for money, and product quality.

-Consumer perception that local brands are providing offerings which meet all 3 parameters is generating larger demand for such companies.
+Consumer perception that local brands are providing offerings that meet all 3 parameters is generating larger demand for such companies.
 Such developments can be largely attributed to efforts into innovations, and the relaxed regulations for product approval as compared to that of foreign players, which have to go through tons of red tape.

 While businesses in the natural and probiotic cosmetics industry are still focusing on understanding consumer inclination towards messaging and marketing, the fact remains that consumers are often unable to tell the difference.